armand1m-development/mortybot/README.md

 - [x] `/iss <geo position>`: It will return visual passes of ISS for the next 3 days in the location provided.
+- [x] reply to location message with `/iss`: It will return visual passes of ISS for the next 3 days using the location provided in the reply.
+Supports real time location.
 - [ ] `/watch_iss <geo position>`: It will return visual passes of ISS for the next week (monday-sunday) every monday 1:00PM
 - [ ] `/watch_sky <geo position>`: It will return visual events in the sky for